FuelLabs/fuels-ts/apps/docs/src/guide/contracts/methods.md

 ## `call`

-The `call` method submits a real contract call transaction to the node.
-It resolves as soon as the transaction is submitted and returns a `transactionId` along with a `waitForResult` callback to wait for the transaction execution.
+The `call` method submits a real contract call transaction to the node, resolving immediately upon submission and returning a `transactionId` along with a `waitForResult` callback to wait for transaction execution.
+This behavior aligns with the natural behaviour of blockchains, where transactions may take a few seconds before being recorded on the chain.

 Real resources are consumed, and any operations executed by the contract function will be processed on the blockchain.